vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 1. Configure Licensing.

-  Tanzu for Kubernetes operations requires an NSX Advanced Load Balancer Enterprise license.
+  Tanzu for Kubernetes Operations requires an NSX Advanced Load Balancer Enterprise license.
 To configure licensing, navigate to the **Administration > Settings > Licensing** and apply the license key.
 If you have a license file instead of a license key, click the **Upload from Computer** link.

   ![](./img/tko-on-vsphere-with-tanzu/image2.jpg)